lino-framework/lino/docs/about/projects.rst

 Separate projects
 -----------------

-The following Lino applications are available as separate PyPI packages:
+The following Lino applications are available as separate projects maintained by the same author:

 - :ref:`welfare`
 - :ref:`faggio`